Notice of Privacy Practices Statement

 Right to request special communications: You have the right to ask us to communicate your protected health information by alternative means of communication or at alternative locations.
 For example, you can ask us not to call your home but to communicate with you only by mail.
 To make such a request, write to ARUP’s privacy officer.

 Right to receive a paper copy of this notice: If you have received this notice electronically, you have the right to a paper copy at any time.
-You may download a paper copy of the notice from our website at www.aruplab.com or by calling or writing to ARUP’s privacy officer.
+You may download or print a paper copy of the notice by a paper copy of the notice (click here) or by calling or writing to ARUP’s privacy officer.

 CHANGES TO THIS NOTICE

 From time to time, we may change our practices concerning how we use or disclose protected health information or how we will implement patient rights concerning such information.
 We reserve the right to change this notice and to make the provisions in our new notice effective for all protected health information we maintain.
 If we change these practices, we will publish a revised notice.
-You can receive a copy of our current notice at any time by downloading a paper copy of the notice from our website at www.aruplab.com or by calling or writing to ARUP’s privacy officer.
+You can receive a copy of our current notice at any time by downloading or printing a paper copy of the notice (click here) or by calling or writing to ARUP’s privacy officer.

 QUESTIONS, CONCERNS, OR COMPLAINTS